harshithi5/flickr/Readme.md

 3. Create a `.env` file using the `.env.example`:

-4. Fill in the required environment values from "Google oAuth"(see `.env.example`).
+4. Fill in the required environment values from "Google oAuth"(see `.env.example`) "Mongo DB Atlas".

 5. Start the app: npm start